Shivam-python/split-x/README.md

 - **Authentication**: JWT
 - **Containerization**: Docker + Docker Compose

 Reason for choosing the database & framework is skillset & familiarity with the frameworks & related configuration.
+Also for database I wanted ACID compliance (transaction safety), strong data relationships and mature tooling & ORM Support which mysql served best.

-Same can be implemented with any other RDBMS database & FastAPI
+Same can be implemented with any other RDBMS database like postgres, mariadb & FastAPI

 ---
 ---